JOINT BASE SAN ANTONIO, Texas –

 He was commissioned from the U.S. Air Force Academy in 1993 with a degree in political science and held several leadership, staff and command positions at the base, major command, Air Staff and Joint Staff levels.

-AFPC ensures commanders around the world are provided with skilled Airmen to conduct Department of the Air Force and Joint missions.
+AFPC provides commanders around the world with skilled Airmen and Guardians to conduct Air Force and Joint missions.
 Additionally, AFPC executes programs covering the entire life cycle of military and civilian personnel for the Department of the Air Force, from accession through retirement, including readiness, growth, development and deployment.